 The Steelville Arts Council is a not-for-profit All volunteer arts organization.
 We lie in the beautiful foothills of the Ozark Mountains, with rivers and streams, hills and valleys, wildlife and birdsong.
 We are a very small rural community that doesn’t have easy access to the arts and culture that has made our country great.

 We operate Gallery Zeke having 11 exhibits with art for sale each year.
-These shows include a high school student show, a college student show, a wood carving and woodcarvers show, a recycled art show and a photography show among others. (www.facebook.com/GALLERY-ZEKE-128182274013197/)
+These shows include a high school student show, a college student show, a wood carving and woodcarvers show, a recycled art show and a photography show among others.
+Check us out on Facebook at Gallery Zeke

-We also own and operate the 600 seat Meramec Music Theatre with high-end gospel and bluegrass, big band, country, local, and school shows. (www.meramecmusictheater.com) We offer Artist in Residence and Art Intern opportunities.
+We also own and operate the 600 seat Meramec Music Theatre with high-end gospel and bluegrass, big band, country, local, and school shows.
+Go to our web page www.meramecmusictheatre.com or check us out on Facebook at Meramec Music Theatre.
+We offer Artist in Residence and Art Intern opportunities.
 In addition, we sponsor a national Pottery show, an annual Plein Air painting event, a community Art in the Park event and an annual weeklong Quilt show.
 We offer gallery visits to local high school art programs to view our monthly exhibits and work with the students to understand the art and artist.
 Our Artists in Residence also conduct workshops in the schools and offer them to the public.

 Do we affect our community?